-Proliferative endometrium is a normal change that occurs in the tissue that lines the inside of the uterus (the endometrium) near the beginning of the menstrual cycle.
+Proliferative endometrium is a very common non-cancerous change that develops in the tissue lining the inside of the uterus.
+It is a normal finding in women of reproductive age.

-The uterus (womb) is a hollow muscular organ located in the female pelvis between the urinary bladder and the rectum (the lower end of the large bowel).
-The upper part of the uterus (fundus) is attached to the fallopian tubes while the lower part is connected to the vagina through the uterine cervix.
+The uterus is a hollow muscular organ located in the female pelvis between the urinary bladder and the rectum (the lower end of the large bowel).
+The upper part of the uterus, the fundus, is attached to the fallopian tubes while the lower part is connected to the vagina through the uterine cervix.
 Functions of the uterus include nurturing the baby, and holding it until the baby is mature enough for birth.

 The walls of the uterus are made up of three layers: